Skip to main content

 A YouTube element has been excluded from this version of the text.
 You can view it online here: https://pressbooks.bccampus.ca/trigf...tricians/?p=34

-This page titled 1.5: Trigonometry Functions is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Chad Flinn (BC Campus) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.5: Trigonometry Functions is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Chad Flinn (BC Campus) via source content that was edited to the style and standards of the LibreTexts platform.